-Our Miniature Horse Programs "Mini Wheats" are offered as weekly one hour lessons on Wednesday nights over a 4 week period of time.
+Our Miniature Horse Programs "Lead & Learn" are offered as weekly one hour lessons on Wednesday nights over a 4 week period of time.
 These programs run from May - July and in September.

 Our individual riding and driving programs run from May – October, with day and evening classes available.

-All Miniature Horse programs take place on Wednesday evenings from 6 pm to 7 pm and 7 pm to 8 pm.
-The Miniature Horse 4-week programs have a focus on groundwork activities and do not involve riding..
+Miniature Horse programs take place on Wednesday evenings from 6 pm to 7 pm and 7 pm to 8 pm.
+The Miniature Horse 4-week programs focus on groundwork activities and does not involve riding..